Best Portable Air Compressor

 Cons:

 The 400P is the first of two Viair products on this list.
-This is the slightly more updated and modern version of another one we’ll look at later.
+This unit is the slightly more updated and modern version of another one we’ll look at later.
 It has all the features you need in a portable air compressor for overlanding.
-There are bags of power packed into this tiny product, and it can almost double your tire pressure in just a couple of minutes.
-A massive 25-foot air hose means you can get to every tire without needing to constantly move the product around.
+There are bags of power packed into this tiny unit, and it can almost double your tire pressure in just a couple of minutes.
+A massive 25-foot air hose means you can get to every tire without needing to constantly move the unit around.
 At a relatively affordable price, it’s hard to ignore such a viable contender.

 Pros: